lulco/phoenix/README.md

     }
 ```

-Now we can run `migrate` command to execute our first migration.
+Now you can run `migrate` command to execute your first migration.

 ### Migrate command
 Migrate command `php vendor/bin/phoenix migrate` executes all available migrations.
-In our case we will see output like this:
+In this case you will see output like this:
 ```
 php vendor/bin/phoenix migrate